Salvage of Supervision in Weakly Supervised Object Detection: Introduction

 \section{Introduction}

-Large-scale datasets with precise annotations are critical in the development and evaluation of detection algorithms.
-However, such datasets are expensive to obtain.
+Large-scale datasets with precise annotations are critical in developing detection algorithms, but are expensive to obtain.
 Thus, weakly supervised object detection~(WSOD), which only needs image-level labels on training images, is popular these days.
 WSOD has borrowed ideas from fully supervised object detection~(FSOD), such as object proposals~\cite{selectivesearchijcv2013,mcgcvpr2014} and the Fast-RCNN framework~\cite{fastrcnniccv2015}.
-Modern FSOD methods have discarded proposals and developed novel frameworks like Faster-RCNN~\cite{fasterrcnnnips2015} and FPN~\cite{fpncvpr2017}.
-But, current WSOD methods mostly use VGG16~\cite{vggiclr2014} as the backbone and Fast-RCNN~\cite{fastrcnniccv2015} as the detector.
-Due to the lacking of detailed box-level annotations in WSOD, it \emph{cannot} enjoy the progress from FSOD.
-The weak (image-level) label is often \emph{the only supervisory signal} utilized for object detection in WSOD, by resorting to a multi-instance recognition setup~\cite{wsddncvpr2016}.
+But modern FSOD has discarded external object proposals and has developed better techniques like Faster-RCNN~\cite{fasterrcnnnips2015} and FPN~\cite{fpncvpr2017}.
+Furthermore, current WSOD methods mostly use VGG16~\cite{vggiclr2014} as the backbone and Fast-RCNN~\cite{fastrcnniccv2015} as the detector, which confines both accuracy and speed.
+That is, due to the lack of detailed box-level annotations, WSOD \emph{cannot} enjoy the progress from FSOD.
+In fact, it has been shown that modern FSOD techniques such as ResNet backbones and RoIAlign will even \emph{deteriorate} WSOD detectors~\cite{enableresneteccv2020}.
+The weak image-level label is often \emph{the only supervisory signal} utilized for object detection in WSOD, by resorting to a multi-instance recognition setup~\cite{wsddncvpr2016}.

-In this paper, we argue that WSOD must \emph{harness every potential source of supervisory signal}, and should \emph{make good use of the progress in FSOD}.
+In this paper, we argue that WSOD must \emph{fight hard to harness every potential source of supervisory signal}, and should \emph{find a way to utilize the progress in FSOD}.
 The proposed Salvage of Supervision~(SoS) framework (SoS-WSOD) is illustrated in Fig.~\ref{fig-pipeline}, which has 3 stages.
-Stage 1 is a WSOD stage, for which we propose an improved WSOD baseline and show that good localization performance, especially at strict evaluation metrics, is vital.
-Stage 2 is a pseudo-FSOD stage, for which we propose a new approach to generate pseudo box-level annotations in order to adopt newer FSOD methods.
-Stage 3 is the SSOD stage, in which we split the whole dataset into labeled and unlabeled images, and perform semi-supervised object detection (SSOD).
-Note that we have \emph{squeezed supervisory signals} out of weak labels, pseudo box-level labels and semi-supervised learning in the three stages, respectively.
+Stage 1 trains a detector with any WSOD method, and we propose an improved OICR~\cite{oicrcvpr2017} as our stage 1.
+Stage 2 is pseudo-FSOD, where the difficulty is to generate \emph{good} pseudo box-level annotations in order to boost performance and adopt newer FSOD techniques (e.g., ResNet~\cite{resnetcvpr2016}, RoIAlign~\cite{maskrcnn2017}, and FPN~\cite{fpncvpr2017}), i.e., to \emph{salvage} the supervision.
+This problem has been largely ignored in WSOD, for which we propose a simple but effective solution.
+Stage 3 is proposed by us, named as SSOD, in which we split the whole dataset into a ``clean'' and a ``noisy'' part, then treat the noisy part as \emph{unlabeled}.
+That is, we \emph{salvage} additional useful supervisory signals by creating a semi-supervised object detection (SSOD) problem.
+Hence, we have salvaged supervisory signals out of weak labels by designing novel algorithms to generate high-quality pseudo box-level labels and by creating a semi-supervised learning problem, respectively.